 It is important to note that those eligible for both the Organization-Based (Org-Based) Fellowships and the Seed Grants may apply for both, submitting a separate application for each fellowship.
-Moreover, those applying for Seed Grants are strongly encouraged to also apply for the Org-Based Fellowships, if eligible, given the high level of competition for Seed Grants.
+Moreover, those 3Ls or clerks applying for Seed Grants are strongly encouraged to apply for the Org-Based Fellowships at established organizations, if eligible, given the high level of competition for Seed Grants.

 Refer to the PSVF Seed Grant application guidelines for full instructions.
-For guidance on these aspects of the application, review the PSVF resources.
-Requests for additional guidance on the Business Plan can be directed to Judy Murciano, OPIA’s Associate Director and Director of Fellowships, at email@example.com.
+Requests for additional guidance on the Business Plan and all other aspects of the PSVF Seed Grant application can be directed to Judy Murciano, OPIA’s Associate Director and Director of Fellowships, at email@example.com.

 The selection process will begin with an online application, followed by interviews for those selected as semifinalists.
 While it is highly advised to meet with a member of the OPIA staff for interviewing practice and feedback prior to one’s PSVF interview, preparedness for the interview is the responsibility of the applicant.
 After this round of interviews, finalists will be selected based on the strength of their proposals and application materials as well as their interviews.
 Finalists will receive feedback and coaching prior to the final round of interviews which will determine the Seed Grant recipients.
 There is no preference for work on a particular issue.
 Among competing applicants, the Public Service Venture Fund prioritizes projects that address the greatest need and/or possess the greatest potential for impact.

-3Ls are invited to submit an optional letter of intent to OPIA, by December 1, 2021, at 5:00 pm to express interest and get feedback.
+3Ls are invited to submit an optional letter of intent to Eden Miller, by November 30, 2022, at 5:00 PM to express interest and get feedback.

 First-round interviews are held in late February.

-Final interviews are held in March / April.
+Final interviews are held in March or April.

-Final award decisions are made in late April, early May.
+Final award decisions are made in late April, or early May.